Mathias-SantAnna/lotr-collectibles/TESTING.md

 — **Functions** —

-There are some functionalities, which are run by `views.py` file in each app (in some cases by `contexts.py`), on the website.
-A manual test is carried out to see if these functions work as expected.
+On the website, there are various features that are controlled by the `views.py` file in each app (and in some situations, by `contexts.py`).
+To see if these functions work as expected, a manual test is performed.

-**cart App:**
+**bag App:**

-- View Cart: Products in the cart can be viewed by clicking the cart icon or a process your order button &#10004;
+- View bag: Products in the bag can be viewed by simply clicking the bag icon or a process your order button &#10004;
-- Add Cart: Products can be added from the product page by clicking an add to shopping cart button.
-If the same product has different sizes (and right or left for golf clubs), they are added separately &#10004;
+- Add bag: Products can be added from the product page by clicking an add to shopping bag button.  &#10004;
-- Adjust Cart: Products can be adjusted in the cart.
+- Adjust bag: Products can be adjusted in the bag.
 Change the quantity of the product and remove it &#10004;
-- Special Offer: Free Golf Balls appear for any order €250 or more.
-This is not run by `views.py` but should work when the total purchase is €250 or more &#10004;
+- Special Offer: Free collectibles appear for any order €300 or more.
+This is not run by `views.py` but should work when the total purchase is €300 or more &#10004;
-- Display: Price per product, discount price and total value including shipping cost show based on the products in the cart &#10004;
+- Display: Price per product, discount price and total value including delivery cost show based on the products in the bag &#10004;

 **checkout App:**

-- Checkout: Checkout is done by completing the form & credit card details and clicking a complete order button.
-Products in the cart can be views by clicking the cart icon or a process your order button &#10004;
+- Checkout: Checkout is completed by filling out the form and entering your credit card information, then hitting the "Complete Order" button.
+Products in the bag can be views by clicking the bag icon or a process your order button &#10004;
-- Checkout Success: When the order is completed, it creates an order in the database and saves the info.
-It also shows checkout success page for users &#10004;
+- Checkout Success: When the order is completed, it generates an order in the database and saves the information.
+It also displays the user's checkout success page &#10004;
-- Confirmation email: When the order is succeeded (means payment in Stripe goes through), a confirmation email is sent &#10004;
+- Confirmation email: A confirmation email is sent when the order is completed (that is, when the Stripe payment is completed) &#10004;
-- Stripe: When the order is completed, it creates a record of [payment_intent, charge.succeeded and payment_intent.succeeded](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/stripe-function.png) &#10004;
+- Stripe: When the order is processed, it creates a record of [payment_intent, charge.succeeded and payment_intent.succeeded](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/stripe-function.png) &#10004;

 **home App:**

-- Subscribe to our newsletter: When a unique and valid email is submitted, it saves in the database with Subscribed = True status &#10004;
+- Sign up for our newsletter here: When a valid and unique email address is submitted, it is saved in the database as Subscribed = True status &#10004;

 **products App:**

-- Product Display: Products are displayed by group of categories, category, brand, sale products and all products.
-They can be sorted by price, category and product name both ascending and descending order.
-Products can be searched by a keyword &#10004;
+- Product Display: Products are organized into groups of categories, categories, brands, sale items, and all items.
+They can be sorted in both ascending and descending order by price, category, and product name.
+A keyword can be used to search for products. &#10004;
-- Product Details Display: Product details can be viewed by clicking an image of the product.
-It displays product category, ID, description, price, size (if applicable), discount price (if applicable) &#10004;
+- Product Details Display: By clicking on a product image, you can get more information about it.
+It shows product category, ID, description, price, size (if applicable), discount price (if applicable) &#10004;
-- Product Add, Edit and Delete: Only authorised user (admin) is allowed to do these &#10004;
+- Only an authorised user (admin) is able to add, edit, and delete products. &#10004;

 **profile App:**

-- Profile: Access to the profile page where users can update the personal details and access to the order history &#10004;
+- Profile: Users get access to the profile page, where they may change their personal information and see their order history. &#10004;
-- Profile (Admin): For admin user, Edit and Delete buttons appear on each product and there is a page for Adding product &#10004;
+- Profile (Admin): Edit and Delete buttons appear on each product for admin users, and there is a page for adding products. &#10004;

 ---

 ### Defensive Programme

-There are some pages that only authorised users have access to.
-This is to test and confirm that non-authorised users have no access to these pages.
+There are some pages that are only accessible to permitted users.
+This is to ensure that non-authorized users are unable to access certain sites.

-- **Profile page**: Only logged in users have access to the profile page.
-When `/profile/` is typed on URL, unless users are logged in, users are directed to the login page
+- **Profile page**: The profile page is only accessible to logged-in users.
+Users are led to the login page if they type `/profile/` into the URL unless they are already logged in.

-- **Add Product page**: Only admin has access to the page.
-When `/products/add/` is typed on URL, if users are not logged in, users are directed to the login page.
-If users are logged in, then users are directed to the home page with [an error message](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/add-product.png) unless Admin user
+- **Add Product page**: Only the administrator has access to this page.
+If users are not logged in when they type `/products/add/` into the URL, they are taken to the login page.
+If users are logged in, they are taken to the main page, which includes a search box [an error message](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/add-product.png) unless Admin user

 - **Edit Product page and Delete product function**: Same as "Add Product"

-- **Order History**: Only the user who purchased the product has access to the order history.
-When the order history URL is typed and if users are not the user who purchased the product, the users are redirected to the profile page with [an error message](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/product-history.png)
+- **Order History**: Only the person who purchased the product gets access to the order history.
+Users are sent to the profile page with the order history URL specified if they are not the user who purchased the product showing [an error message](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/product-history.png)

 <div align="right"><a href="#testing-top">🔝</a></div>